redhat-openshift-ecosystem/operator-pipelines/docs/users/operator-ci-yaml.md

 # Operator Publishing / Review settings

 Each operator might have `ci.yaml` configuration file to be present in an operator directory (for example `operators/aqua/ci.yaml`).
-This configuration file is used by [community-operators](https://github.com/redhat-openshift-ecosystem/community-operators-prod) pipeline to setup various features like `reviewers` or `operator versioning`.
+This configuration file is used by the pipeline automation to control a way how the operator will be published and reviewed.

+A content of the file depends on the operator source type.
+There are a different set of options for community operators and certified operators.

 > **Note:**
     One can create or modify `ci.yaml` file with a new operator version.
 This operation can be done in the same PR with other operator changes.